dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The import consideration is that each is a different security domain.
 Information about a conversation captured in an enterprise communications system (e.g. meta data and Dialog Object(s) recorded in an IP PBX) is a differenct security domain from a SaaS transcription service (i.e. an Analysis Object).
 When a vCon leaves a security domain, it SHOULD be signed to prevent it from being altered.
-If the new security domain needs to alter it, a new vCon is created with the removed or added data and the prior version is referenced (i.e. via the [Redacted Object](#redacted-object) or [Appended Object](#appended-object)).
+If the new security domain needs to alter it, a new vCon is created with the removed or added data and the prior version is referenced (i.e. via the [redacted](#redacted) or [appended](#appended)).
-If informaiton is redacted for privacy reasons, the vCon referenced in the [Redacted Object](#redacted-object), if inline, SHOULD be encrypted to protect the privacy information in the unredacted version of the vCon.
+If informaiton is redacted for privacy reasons, the vCon referenced in the [redacted](#redacted), if inline, SHOULD be encrypted to protect the privacy information in the unredacted version of the vCon.

 The secure storage and access of externally referenced conversation data is considered out of scope from this document.
 Secure mechanisms for HTTPS access and storage of files are well defined.